BoscoJared/disparse/README.md

 ### Flag types

-There are currently four flag types:
+There are currently five flag types:
  - Integer - can hold integer values such as `!test --age 5`
  - Boolean - a boolean flag that if called, is true `!test -u`
  - String - holds a string.
 If content has spaces, it must be placed in double quotes `!test --content "content"` or `!test --content "my content"`.
 If your string flag content has double quotes in, then you can use single quotes to contain the content instead. `!test --content '{"my" : "content"}'`.
  - List - can be used for repeatable flags.
 The List can be of the types `Integer`, `Boolean`, or `String`. e.g. `!test -n 5 -n 6 -n 7 -n 8`
+ - Enum - Any Enum value can be used.
+The user can pick the enum for the flag based on the full name of the option, or it can be mapped to a more user-friendly string

  Usage: `!test --age 5 --content "This is some content" -u -n 5 -n 6 -n 7 -n 8`